Skip to main content

 • CrowdStrike advanced endpoint protection with antivirus and anti-malware

-• Endpoint Management Tools for automated asset management and patch deployment
+• Endpoint Management Tools for deployment, configuration, device management, OS and third-party and patch deployment

-• TeamDynamix will be used to track and store endpoint configuration information.
-CIT will provide customized endpoint management tools to automatically update endpoint information.
+• TeamDynamix will be used to track and store endpoint asset information.
+CIT will provide initial device asset creation.

 Why Certified Desktop?

-Once installed, the Certified Desktop tools help ensure that you never lose your data again, even if your computer is lost, and that malware cannot infect your computer or hold your files hostage.
+Once configured, the Certified Desktop tools help ensure that you never lose your data again, even if your computer is lost, and that malware cannot infect your computer or hold your files hostage.

 Certified Desktop is licensed through campus academic and administrative departments.